PyConTH/www/site/pages/talks.rst

 The only pre-requisite is that you must have some basic familiarity with Python programming language.
 Although it'll be good that you have laptops with Python already setup, it's not required as such !

-If you are really curious how this talk will go, you can watch a similar talk for Ruby and Javascript `here <https://www.destroyallsoftware.com/talks/wat>`_
+If you are really curious how this talk will go, you can watch a similar talk for Ruby and Javascript at the `destroyallsoftware <https://www.destroyallsoftware.com/talks/wat>`_ site.

 .. class:: jumbotron